-HCI and educational research highlight systematic differences between novices and experts when collaborating with AI for programming and modeling.
-In agent-based modeling with ChatGPT, experts benefit more than novices and rely on stronger skills in task decomposition and evaluation of AI outputs \cite{Chen2024-du}.
-In data-science code comprehension, experts inspect the \emph{data} deeply, verify assumptions about transformations, and navigate outputs with clear goals—behaviors novices underuse \cite{Lum2025-sx}.
-At the same time, studies document failure patterns such as ``prompting rabbit holes,'' where users iterate on prompts without convergence \cite{Tie2024-ew}.
-However, most prior studies also focus on challenges brought by domain expertise differences, such as experts verifying and examining the data more deeply, and few focus on domain-agnostic LLM use patterns or skills regardless of expertise (\cref{subsec:rw-training}).
-Together, these findings motivate our research questions: measure whether LLMs truly reduce expertise gaps, and analyze \emph{which behaviors} distinguish effective from ineffective AI use in authentic notebook workflows.
+HCI and educational research highlight systematic differences between novices and experts when collaborating with AI for programming.
+In agent-based modeling, experts could benefit more than novices and rely on stronger skills in task decomposition and evaluation of AI outputs \cite{Chen2024-du}.
+In code comprehension, experts inspect the data more deeply, verify assumptions about transformations, and navigate outputs with clear goals --- behaviors that novices underuse \cite{Lum2025-sx}.
+Studies also document failure patterns such as ``prompting rabbit holes,'' where less-experienced users iterate on prompts without convergence \cite{Tie2024-ew}. {Beyond qualitative behavioral patterns, there has been mixed evidence regarding whether LLM use benefits people with various levels of expertise: some work found significant benefit from prior programming experience \cite{Kazemitabaar2023-mj}, some find no significance \cite{Pickering2025-uj}, while some found experts' performance using AI is actually hindered \cite{Becker2025-ho}.
+Additionally, prior studies focus on challenges brought by domain expertise differences, commonly measured by the level of prior experience in programming via self-reported surveys \cite{Chen2024-du, Chen2024-gx, Lum2025-sx}, instead of analyzing different types of experiences.} These findings motivate our work: measure whether LLMs reduce difference experience gaps, and analyze \emph{which behaviors} influence AI use efficacy in authentic workflows.